my favorite movie of 1959:

 Juanita Moore and Susan Kohner were nominated for Best Supporting Actress Oscars for playing a mother and daughter.
 The daughter looks white and doesn’t want people to find out that her mother is black.
 This video shows the daughter when her white boyfriend realizes the truth (please use discretion in playing this video, as it includes a racial epithet):

-Stream Imitation of Life on Amazon Prime or these sites.
+Stream Imitation of Life on Amazon Prime (it left but might come back at that link) or these sites.

 Click here for the full list of my favorite movie(s) of each year from 1920 to 2020.